 In Sweden’s highest-grossing film of 2013, Waltz for Monica (Monica Z), a biopic about the Scandinavian jazz singer Monica Zetterlund (which won four Swedish Academy Awards and was nominated for eight more), Ingram performed as one of his heroes, pianist Bill Evans.

-Ingram made his recording debut with “The Road Ahead” (2009, Brooklyn Jazz Underground Records).
-“When Ingram is not playing one of his own superb tunes, he reinvents pop gems like The Beatles’ “For No One,” and standards including “Spring Can Really Hang You Up The Most” and “So In Love,” wrote Rochester City Newspaper.
+Randy Ingram made his recording debut with The Road Ahead (Brooklyn Jazz Underground Records, 2009).
+“When Ingram is not playing one of his own superb tunes, he reinvents pop gems like The Beatles’ ‘For No One,’ and standards including ‘Spring Can Really Hang You Up The Most’ and ‘So In Love,’” wrote Rochester City Newspaper.
 “Whatever he plays, Ingram attacks the keyboard with equal shares of flair, taste and dexterity, making every track an evocative journey.”
-According to The Hartford Courant, “He displays a sensitive touch, a keen ear for melody and harmonic inventions…a blueprint for a creative future.”
+According to The Boston Herald, “[Ingram’s] thoroughly enjoyable debut portends a bright future… The Road Ahead suggests he’ll be hard to stop.”